MontgomeryLab/tinyRNA/README.md

   -o PREFIX, --out-prefix PREFIX
                         Prefix to use for output filenames.
   -pv VALUE, --p-value VALUE
-                        P-value to use in DGE scatter plots.
+                        P value to use in DGE scatter plots.
   -s MPLSTYLE, --style-sheet MPLSTYLE
                         Optional matplotlib style sheet to use for plots.
   -v, --vector-scatter  Produce scatter plots with vectorized points (slower).